drkameleon/mimetypes.art/README.md

 ```

 > [!IMPORTANT]
-> In case, no suitable MIME type has been found for a given extension/path, or if the given MIME type isn't associated with any known extensions, then `mimetype` will return an empty block!
+> In case no suitable MIME type has been found for a given extension/path, or if the given MIME type isn't associated with any known extensions, then `mimetype` will return an empty block!

 ### Function reference